Our History

 2013: Turbulence

-Ukraine entered a phase of revolution.
-Nuclear Union lost its funding.
+In the foreground the development of Nuclear Union was going on, investigating mechanics of nearly frozen time (Bullet time).
+From the team’s perspective it could become one of the pillars of battle gameplay.
+Unfortunately, the game lost its funding.
 Best Way tried to continue developing the game independently while simultaneously seeking new investors or a publisher to complete the project.

-The year 2014 became one of the most eventful in Best Way’s history.
-The team worked on its own project, Project 5, which drew on experience gained during Nuclear Union but offered greater freedom of action, variability of playthroughs, and a new character control system with command distribution in Bullet Time.
-A demo version was shown at an international game developers’ conference in hopes of finding a publisher or investor; however, the project’s scale seemed too ambitious for a small team, and the risks were deemed too high.
+After the cancellation of Nuclear Union, Best Way continued work on a post-apocalyptic third-person RPG codenamed Project 5, offering greater freedom of action, more varied playthroughs, and a new character control system based on giving orders during Bullet Time.
+A demo was shown at an international game developers’ conference in hopes of finding a publisher or investor; however, the project’s scale seemed too ambitious for a small team, and the risks were deemed too high.

 • 2015: Backtrack